-Have a long chat beforehand, either on the phone or via video call, and if you feel at all uncertain then arrange to meet in public rather than at anyone’s house.
+Have a long chat beforehand, as a properly in-depth first date conversation, either on the phone or via video call, and if you feel at all uncertain then arrange to meet in public rather than at anyone’s house.
 No one should be insistent that you meet them at their home or yours – that’s a red flag.

 We met on an app and talked for an hour before exchanging numbers.
 We chatted on WhatsApp for a few hours before having a 6-hour phone call.
 I went to his house four our first date.
 I sent my exact location to trusted individuals.
 Always be safe; safety is a priority.

 I arrived around 7.30.
 We had a bit of a chat in the front room and then played some messy darts with some music on in the background and some drinks.
 We stayed up until 2.30 am just talking about life, experiences, and expectations.
 I stayed over and left at 3 pm the next day.
 There was no sex, just a really relaxed vibe.

 4. The One In The Caves